Teen injured after plastic bottle explodes in her hands

 "She picked it up to throw it away.
 She had seen there was a clear liquid with white smoke and it exploded in her hands," Fortner said.

-Kristennia described the men as 6 to 19 years old with dark brown hair.
+Kristennia described the suspects as 16 to 19 years old with dark brown hair.